-An organization that submitted a full application will receive a verbal debriefing after a request is made by the authorized official or his/her successor in office.
+An organization that submitted an application will receive a verbal debriefing after a request is made by the authorized official or his/her successor in office.

 VII.
-Agency Contact(s).
+AGENCY CONTACT(S)

 HUD staff will be available to provide clarification on the content of this NOFO.
 Questions regarding specific program requirements for this NOFO should be directed to the POC listed below.